-The HRA outturn position shows an increase in the HRA balance of £2.5m.
-The increase is caused by slippage in the HRA capital programme, meaning that a planned £5.5m of revenue financing has not been required in 18/19.
-The other major outturn variance is an increase in the amount transferred to the major repairs reserve.
-This is a sum equal to depreciation and the increase is caused by changes to the assumptions supporting the estimate.
+The HRA outturn shows an increase in the HRA balance of £1.4m.
+The increase is primarily caused by slippage in the HRA capital programme, meaning that £6.2m of planned revenue financing has not been required in 2019/20.

+The increase in depreciation is caused by changes to the assumptions in support of the original estimate.